This Is Not That: Discipleship

 Somewhere, the Church split “discipling” into two separate industries—Evangelism over here (Outreach), Discipleship over there (Teaching)—like two departments that never speak.

-But the Greek word euangelion isn’t an “ism” at all.
+But the Greek word euangelion isn’t an “ism” at all!
 It’s not a technique, program, or strategy.
-It literally means good news.
+The word literally means “good news.”

 Which means to evangelize is simply to announce good news—to share the truth of who Jesus already is for someone, right where they are, as life unfolds.